 In a review of medical literature conducted by Wolff, et al., 59 cases of stroke believed to be related to cannabis use were documented; 83% of these cases were ischemic stroke.
 The average age of the 59 individuals was 33 years, and men outnumbered women by almost five to one.

-The evidence for cannabis use increasing risk of stroke is generally circumstantial.
-For example, a case study described by Wolff, of 17 IS patients who were exposed to marijuana justified a causal relationship by absence of other known risk factors, a temporal link between cannabis use and symptom onset, and the recurrence of symptoms with re-exposure to cannabis.
+Cannabis use has been associated with an increased risk for stroke, but the absolute risk is likely small.
+Moreover, studies evaluating the association between cannabis and stroke tend to be limited due to recall bias, low risk cohorts, and other problems assessing exposure to cannabis.
+Nonetheless, many studies do indicate likely causality.
+For example, in a case study described by Wolff, of 17 IS patients who were exposed to marijuana justified a causal relationship by absence of other known risk factors, a temporal link between cannabis use and symptom onset, and the recurrence of symptoms with re-exposure to cannabis.

 According to Wolff’s review, chronic users were more likely than occasional users to have experienced ischemic stroke.
 In many of the cases reported, stroke occurred during or within 30 minutes of cannabis consumption.
 A temporal association between cannabis consumption and IS was the main basis for suggesting a relationship.